 2. Harbord NB, Brener ZZ, Feinfeld DA, Winchester JF: Dialysis and hemoperfusion in the treatment of poisoning and drug overdose.
 In: Therapy in nephrology & hypertension.
 A companion to Brenner & Rector’s The Kidney, CS Wilcox, ed., Philadelphia: WB Saunders Company, 2008., pp. 1073-1080

-Less than 6 months agoby Rivka E. (Verified Patient)
+Less than a year agoby Rivka E. (Verified Patient)

 Dr. Brenner is a goldmine in the MD field!
 He was calm, pleasant, and not rushed, or distracted, with me.
 I felt like a valued patient.
 I HIGHLY recommend Dr. Brenner!
 And by the way: Kudos to 2 staff I interacted with!
 You know how to treat your patients!